pdudero/udacity-cvnd-projects/P3_Implement_SLAM/README.md

 ## Method:

+A summary of the foundation of the GraphSLAM method can be found in [this notebook](GraphSLAM_Derivation.ipynb).

 [The Robot Moving and Sensing notebook](1.%20Robot%20Moving%20and%20Sensing.ipynb) defines a robot class.
 The student is tasked with implementing the sense function, given a set of randomly generated landmarks.

 The implementation of the robot class is subsequently moved to the [robot_class.py](robot_class.py) file.